 Message encryption

-It is RECOMMENDED that implementing networks and communities define a policy for encrypting business data.
+It is RECOMMENDED that implementing networks and communities define a policy for encrypting messages.
 The use of AS4 encryption as such is OPTIONAL and the policy MAY dictate the use of [XHE-1.0] or other mechanism to encrypt data in the exchange between Access Points.
-It is NOT RECOMMENDED to allow Access Points to exchange business data without encryption.
+It is NOT RECOMMENDED to allow Access Points to exchange messages without encryption.

 When using AS4 encryption, an implementing network or community MAY define that either AES-128 with GCM mode or AES-256 with GCM mode be used, or that Access Points may freely choose between the two.
 The implementing network or community MUST NOT require that any other encryption algorithms be used for AS4 encryption.